Answers advice on Egypt

 A curfew is currently in place between midnight and 6am.
 These hours are subject to change.
 You should respect curfew provisions and follow the advice of local authorities. over 7 years ago

 Well right now, even though there is an ongoing protest in Tahrir and smaller protests in some Delta areas, Egypt is quite calm and safe.
 Certainly the pyramids area is VERY safe - I live within sight of these ancient wonders and there is never any disturbance around here.
 Tahrir and its peaceful demonstrations are more than 20 km away.
-I am happy to answer any specific questions. almost 7 years ago
+I am happy to answer any specific questions. over 7 years ago

 Egypt is just fine now for travelers and tourists the only problem you would have is no downtown visits cause that's where lots of protests are.
-You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time almost 7 years ago
+You can still go visit temples and pyramids, Nile, and even go to sharm al sheikh where it is really safe now, have a great time in Egypt and wish you a great time about 7 years ago

 It is strictly forbidden to climb the pyramids, though in the past it was permissible.
 The stones are huge and do not make for an easy climb even at lower levels.
 Some adventurous tourists who did make the attempt fell to their deaths, which is why the ban was imposed.
 Also, try to resist the camel-men here, because their only wish is to get you on the camel.
 Getting down is a totally different story.
 No matter how much money you want to give them is not enough, and you'll soon be screaming for help!